nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 DoTomorrow shows an error message indicating the user's error
 > Use case resumes at step 1

+#### Use case: Set task completed

+**MSS**

+1. User requests to list all tasks
+2. DoTomorrow shows a list of tasks
+3. User requests to set a task completed
+4. DoTomorrow confirms the action
+5. DoTomorrow set the task as completed <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+DoTomorrow shows an error message <br>
+  Use case resumes at step 2

+4a.
+User cancelled to confirm the request

+> Use case ends

+#### Use case: Edit task parameters

+**MSS**

+1. User requests to list all tasks
+2. DoTomorrow shows a list of tasks
+3. User requests to edit a parameter
+4. DoTomorrow edits the parameter of the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+DoTomorrow shows an error message <br>
+  Use case resumes at step 2

+4a.
+The task doesn't have the parameter to edit

+> DoTomorrow shows a message indicating the parameter doesn't exist and confirm creation of the parameter<br>
+  >4a1.
+User confirms to create the parameter<br>
+        DoTomorrow creates the parameter and edit it<br>
+   4a2.
+User declined to create the parameter<br>
+        Use case ends

+#### Use case: Set task importance

+**MSS**

+1. User requests to list all tasks
+2. DoTomorrow shows a list of tasks
+3. User requests to set a specific task important/unimportant
+4. DoTomorrow changes the importance of task
+5. DoTomorrow reset the list of impotant tasks <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+DoTomorrow shows an error message <br>
+  Use case resumes at step 2

+4a.
+The task has already of the same importance as to be set

+> DoTomorrow shows a message saying importance has already been set

+#### Use case: Specify the duation of task

+**MSS**

+1. User requests to list all tasks
+2. DoTomorrow shows a list of tasks
+3. User requests to specify the duation of a task in the list
+4. DoTomorrow sets the end time of the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given time is invalid

+> 3a1.
+DoTomorrow shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements